-The defendants have requested that, as an alternative to dismissal, the Court (1) compel complete and responsive answers to certain outstanding interrogatories; (2) strike paragraph 24 of the second amended complaint; (3) preclude the plaintiff from seeking from defendants or otherwise offering any evidence regarding similarly situated white farmers who applied for loans from the USDA; (4) preclude the plaintiff from offering any evidence of injuries resulting from his ECOA claim; (5) preclude the plaintiff from offering in evidence any documents other than those he has produced thus far in response to defendants' requests for production; (6) preclude the plaintiff from calling any witnesses other than those listed in his response to Interrogatory No. 20; (7) compel the plaintiff to correlate the documents previously produced with the defendants' specific requests for production to which they are responsive; (8) compel the plaintiff to correlate his interrogatory responses with the interrogatories to which they are responsive; and (9) preclude any discovery requests by the plaintiff.
-Mem. at 16-17.
+The defendants have requested that, as an alternative to dismissal, the Court (1) compel responses to certain outstanding interrogatories; (2) preclude the plaintiffs from seeking from defendants or otherwise offering any evidence regarding similarly situated white farmers who applied for loans from the USDA; (3) "deem as an established fact that Plaintiffs never sought to administratively appeal or otherwise challenge Defendants' alleged failures to given them loan applications and Defendants' 2005 letter allegedly informing Plaintiffs that they were no longer eligible to seek loans because they were Pigford complainants"; (4) preclude the plaintiffs from "offering any evidence of monetary injuries resulting from their ECOA claims," from "asserting any injuries other than what they have included in response to Interrogatory No. 14," and compelling them to "provide a full and complete response to Interrogatory No. 14 with respect to the injuries that they have listed"; (5) preclude the plaintiffs from "offering any evidence of consultation with a health care provider other than the doctor identified in response to Request for Production No. 13"; (6) preclude the plaintiffs from "calling any fact witnesses, other than themselves, or any expert witnesses other than Dr. Waymon Hinson"; (7) preclude the plaintiffs from offering in evidence any documents other than those they have produced thus far in response to the defendants' requests for production; (8) compel the plaintiffs to correlate their interrogatory responses with the interrogatories to which they are responsive; (9) preclude any discovery requests by the plaintiffs; and (10) compel plaintiffs' counsel to sign the discovery responses in accordance with Rule 26(g)(2) of the Federal Rules of Civil Procedure.
+Mem. at 17-18.

 Because the Court has concluded that dismissal is not justified, any alternative sanctions ordered in lieu of dismissal must not effectively amount to a default judgment.
 See Bonds v.
 District of Columbia, 93 F.3d at 808-09; Klayman v.
 Judicial Watch, Inc., 802 F. Supp.
 2d at 151; Moore v.
 Napolitano, 723 F. Supp.
 2d at 179.
-The defendants' third, fourth, and ninth requests would have precisely that impact.
-As the defendants themselves recognize, imposing these sanctions would effectively prevent the plaintiff from prevailing on his ECOA claim or proving damages.
-See Mem. at 15 ("Instrumental to prevailing on [his claim] of racial discrimination in violation of ECOA is a showing that [the plaintiff was] treated less favorably than similarly situated white farmers seeking loans from defendants.").
+The defendants' second, third, sixth, and ninth requests would have precisely that impact.
+As the defendants themselves recognize, imposing these sanctions would effectively prevent the plaintiffs from prevailing on their ECOA claims or proving damages.
+See Mem. at 15 ("Instrumental to prevailing on their claims of racial discrimination in violation of ECOA is a showing that Plaintiffs were treated less favorably than similarly situated white farmers seeking loans from defendants.").
 The Court therefore will not grant the defendants' request for these sanctions.

-The Court also does not deem it appropriate to grant the defendants' fifth or sixth requests, which seek to preclude the plaintiff from offering in evidence any documents other than those he has produced thus far in discovery, and from calling as a witness any person other than those listed in his response to Interrogatory No. 20.
-The interrogatory and production responses to which the defendants here refer were made while the plaintiff was still being represented by Mr. Myart.
-Just as the Court does not find dismissal of the plaintiff's case a proportionate sanction for Mr. Myart's misconduct, it does not find it equitable to inexorably bind the plaintiff to responses supplied in his first set of interrogatories, which were prepared under the auspices of Mr. Myart.
+The Court also does not deem it appropriate to grant the defendants' fourth, fifth, or seventh requests, which collectively seek to preclude the plaintiffs from offering in evidence any documents other than those they have produced thus far in discovery.
+The discovery responses to which the defendants here seek to limit the plaintiffs were made while the plaintiffs were still being represented by Mr. Myart.
+Just as the Court does not find dismissal of the plaintiffs' case a proportionate sanction for Mr. Myart's misconduct, it does not find it equitable to inexorably bind the plaintiffs to responses supplied in their first set of discovery responses, which were prepared under the auspices of Mr. Myart.